Graduation-Project-2020/Localized-Bump-Detection-LBD-/Deep Learning/Bump Detection/README.md

 - This is where we trained the model on COLAB using the TensorFlow object detection API.

 ### TRT_Optimize.ipynb
-- This is where we convert the fronzen TensorFlow graph to a TensorRT accelerated model.
+- This is where we convert the frozen TensorFlow graph to a TensorRT accelerated model.

 ### TRT_Inference_ZED.ipynb
 - This is where we use the model during the inference operation (final deployment).